 What are the session fees? $250 - clinic and video-conferencing appointments $350 - home or site appointments (within local area) $145 (+GST) - non attendance session fee

 How do I pay for my therapy session?
 Full payment of your account is due on the day of your appointment.
 CC, direct deposit or cash to be organised prior with administration.

 Do I need a referral?
 You do not need a referral to see a clinical psychologist.
 However, if you wish to access a Medicare rebate, you will need a referral from your GP, psychiatrist or pediatrician.

 What rebates are available?
 A rebate (private health insurance or Medicare) will support in covering part of the cost of the therapy sessions.

 Medicare rebates apply to individuals referred for a *course of treatment by a GP under a Mental Health Treatment Plan, or by a psychiatrist, or a paediatrician (rebate of $128.40 for up to 20 sessions a year), and Private Health Insurance offers rebates depending on your policy.

-Rebates are not available from Medicare for family or couple sessions.
+Medicare Rebates are NOT AVAILABLE for family or couple therapy.

 If you are in a Territory of Australia and cannot access Medicare, similar schemes may be available through the government health service in your region.